Thought dump

 Bearded dragons require a varied diet of vegetables in order to meet their essential nutrient requirements, with cabbage being an ideal choice due to its low caloric intake and abundance of essential vitamins and minerals such as calcium (essential for strong bones) as well as other essential elements like folate, vitamin C, magnesium potassium phosphorus.

-Before offering raw cabbage to your beardie, carefully wash and strip its outer leaves away to ensure that the leaves are clean of dirt or debris that could harm their reptile.
+, carefully wash and strip its outer leaves away to ensure that the leaves are clean of dirt or debris that could harm their reptile.
 Next, cut up the cabbage leaves so they're easy for your beardie to consume - being mindful not to include stalks that might present a choking risk!

 Cabbage is packed with calcium, an essential nutrient for beardies.
 A proper calcium intake helps build strong bones and mitigate metabolic bone disease (MBD).
 Furthermore, cabbage provides plenty of other essential minerals like magnesium, iron, phosphorus potassium manganese.
 In addition, cabbage also offers Vitamin C which aids with immune systems and metabolism functions - all these factors make cabbage an ideal addition to their diets - although its intake should only be provided in moderate amounts or when mixed with other vegetables.